Career Advising & Professional Development Staff

-Tavi provides career guidance to students studying Architecture, Urban Studies & Planning, Chemical Engineering, Biological Engineering and Materials Science and those within the Media Arts and Science (MAS) Program.
-She also assists first year undergraduates and collaborates with the Office of Minority Education (OME) to offer career programs.
+Tavi provides career guidance to students studying Architecture, Urban Studies & Planning, Chemical Engineering, and Materials Science and those within the Media Arts and Science (MAS) Program.
+She helps MIT students explore careers through internships, micro-internships, and other experiential learning opportunities.
 Tavi earned a Master of Social Work from Columbia University and a Bachelor of Social Work from New York University.
-Tavi helps individuals explore how their skills, interests and values can translate to fulfilling careers.
+Tavi helps individuals translate their skills, interests and values to fulfilling careers.

 Liaison to Courses 6, 22, Graduate School Advising, Pre-Law Advising

-Tianna provides career counseling for students and coordinates workshops and career development programming for Career Services.
-Tianna has a Master of Social Work (MSW) with a concentration in Social Enterprise Administration from Columbia University and a Bachelor of Arts in Sociology and Hispanic Studies from Boston College.
+Tianna provides career advising for undergraduate and graduate students and recent alumni.
+She also leads career exploration initiatives to help students explore careers that align with their skills, interests, and values.
+Tianna has a Master of Social Work (MSW) with a concentration in Social Enterprise Administration from Columbia University and a BA in Sociology and Hispanic Studies from Boston College.
 Previous experience includes work with mentoring and community-based organizations.

 Liaison to Course 1